-You know what?
-The plastic surgery industry in Los Angeles is absolutely bonkers competitive.
-I’m talking about thousands of surgeons vying for the same pool of patients, each claiming they’re the best at Brazilian butt lifts, rhinoplasties, or whatever’s trending on Instagram this week.
-Here’s the thing though – most practices are completely bungling their online presence, especially when it comes to directory listings.
+The plastic surgery industry in Los Angeles is fiercely competitive.
+Thousands of surgeons chase the same pool of patients, each claiming to be the best at Brazilian butt lifts, rhinoplasties, or whatever’s trending on Instagram this week.
+Yet most practices are fumbling their online presence, especially with directory listings.
 Let me explain why this matters more than you might think.

-If you’re running a plastic surgery practice in LA, you’re probably already aware that traditional advertising doesn’t cut it anymore.
-Billboards on Sunset Boulevard?
-Sure, they’re flashy, but they won’t get you the ROI you need.
-Social media influencers?
-Hit or miss, and bloody expensive.
-But directories?
-That’s where the magic happens, particularly when you understand the SEO implications.
+If you run a plastic surgery practice in LA, you already know traditional advertising doesn’t cut it anymore.
+Billboards on Sunset Boulevard are flashy, but they won’t get you the ROI you need.
+Social media influencers are hit or miss, and expensive.
+Directories are different, particularly once you understand the SEO implications.

-Honestly, I’ve seen practices transform their patient acquisition simply by getting their directory game sorted.
-We’re talking about a 40% increase in qualified leads within six months – and that’s not even the ceiling.
-The secret sauce isn’t just being listed; it’s understanding how these directories interact with search algorithms and local search patterns.
+I’ve watched practices transform their patient acquisition simply by getting their directory approach sorted.
+We’re talking about a 40% increase in qualified leads within six months, and that’s not even the ceiling.
+The value isn’t just being listed; it’s understanding how these directories interact with search algorithms and local search patterns.

-Right, let’s get into the nitty-gritty.
-Directory SEO for plastic surgeons isn’t your run-of-the-mill local SEO strategy.
-You’re dealing with a highly regulated medical field, expensive procedures, and patients who research extensively before making decisions.
-The average cosmetic surgery patient spends 3-6 months researching before booking a consultation.
-That’s a lot of touchpoints where directories can influence their decision.
+Directory SEO for plastic surgeons isn’t ordinary local SEO.
+You’re dealing with a highly regulated medical field, expensive procedures, and patients who research extensively before deciding.
+The average cosmetic surgery patient spends three to six months researching before booking a consultation.
+That’s a long time during which touchpoints where directories can influence their decision.

-Think about it this way: when someone searches for “best plastic surgeon Beverly Hills” or “tummy tuck Los Angeles,” they’re not just looking at your website.
-They’re checking reviews, comparing credentials, and yes, browsing through medical directories.
+Consider how it works: when someone searches for “best plastic surgeon Beverly Hills” or “tummy tuck Los Angeles,” they aren’t only looking at your website.
+They’re checking reviews, comparing credentials, and browsing medical directories.
 These platforms act as trust signals for both users and search engines.

-Local search for plastic surgeons operates on a different wavelength than, say, pizza delivery.
-Google’s algorithm considers proximity, prominence, and relevance, but for medical practices, there’s an additional layer of E-E-A-T (Experience, Skill, Authoritativeness, Trustworthiness) that comes into play.
+Local search for plastic surgeons works differently than, say, pizza delivery.
+Google’s algorithm weighs proximity, prominence, and relevance, but for medical practices there’s an added layer of E-E-A-T (Experience, Skill, Authoritativeness, Trustworthiness).

-Based on my experience working with cosmetic surgery practices, the most needed local ranking factors include your Google Business Profile optimisation (obviously), but also your presence across authoritative medical directories.
-These directories pass what I call “medical trust juice” – a form of topical authority that regular business directories simply can’t provide.
+From my work with cosmetic surgery practices, the local ranking factors that matter most include your Google Business Profile optimisation, but also your presence across authoritative medical directories.
+These directories pass what I call “medical trust juice,” a form of topical authority that regular business directories can’t provide.

 Did you know?
 According to recent search behaviour studies, 78% of patients check at least three different medical directories before scheduling a consultation with a plastic surgeon.
-That’s not just window shopping – it’s serious vetting.
+That’s not window shopping; it’s serious vetting.

-Your directory citations need to work in harmony.
-Each listing should reinforce your local relevance while showcasing your specific proficiency.
+Your directory citations need to work together.
+Each listing should reinforce your local relevance while making your specific proficiency clear.
 Are you the go-to surgeon for mommy makeovers in Manhattan Beach?
-Make sure that’s crystal clear across all platforms.
+Make sure that’s obvious across all platforms.
 Specialise in ethnic rhinoplasty?
-Don’t bury that information – it’s your differentiator.
+Don’t bury that.
+It’s your differentiator.

 The proximity factor gets particularly interesting in LA.
 You’re not just competing within city limits; you’re dealing with neighbourhood-specific searches.
-Someone in Brentwood might search differently than someone in Downtown LA, and your directory listings need to reflect these nuances.
+Someone in Brentwood searches differently than someone in Downtown LA, and your directory listings need to reflect that.

-NAP consistency – Name, Address, Phone number – sounds dead simple, doesn’t it?
-Yet I’d wager that 60% of plastic surgery practices in LA are mucking this up.
-Here’s the kicker: even tiny inconsistencies can torpedo your local SEO efforts.
+NAP consistency (Name, Address, Phone number) sounds simple, doesn’t it?
+Yet I’d wager 60% of plastic surgery practices in LA are getting it wrong.
+And even tiny inconsistencies can wreck your local SEO efforts.

-Let’s say your practice is listed as “Beverly Hills Plastic Surgery Center” on RealSelf but “Beverly Hills Plastic Surgery Centre” (with the British spelling) on Healthgrades.
-Guess what?
+Say your practice is listed as “Beverly Hills Plastic Surgery Center” on RealSelf but “Beverly Hills Plastic Surgery Centre” (with the British spelling) on Healthgrades.
 Search engines might treat these as two different entities.
-That’s your authority split in half right there.
+That’s your authority split in half.

-The phone number situation gets even trickier.
+The phone number situation gets trickier.
 Many practices use tracking numbers for different directories to monitor lead sources.
-Smart for analytics, potentially disastrous for SEO if not handled properly.
-The solution?
-Use your primary number everywhere and implement call tracking through forwarding or dynamic number insertion instead.
+Smart for analytics, potentially disastrous for SEO if handled badly.
+The fix?
+Use your primary number everywhere and run call tracking through forwarding or dynamic number insertion instead.

 Quick Tip: Create a master spreadsheet with your exact NAP information and share it with everyone who manages your online presence.
 Include formatting specifics like whether to use “Suite” or “Ste” and stick to it religiously.

-Address formatting deserves special attention.
-“9201 Sunset Blvd Suite 805” versus “9201 Sunset Boulevard, Suite 805” might seem trivial, but consistency is key.
-Pick one format and defend it like your practice depends on it – because in terms of local SEO, it actually does.
+Address formatting deserves attention too.
+“9201 Sunset Blvd Suite 805” versus “9201 Sunset Boulevard, Suite 805” might seem trivial, but consistency matters.
+Pick one format and defend it, because for local SEO it actually does matter.

 Schema markup for medical practices is where things get properly technical.
 You’re not just marking up your business hours and location; you’re dealing with medical specialty schemas, physician schemas, and procedure-specific structured data.

-I’ll tell you a secret: most plastic surgeons’ websites have zero schema markup, or worse, incorrectly implemented markup that does more harm than good.
-Research on data-driven enhancements in plastic surgery shows that proper technical implementation can significantly impact online visibility.
+Most plastic surgeons’ websites have zero schema markup, or worse, incorrect markup that does more harm than good.
+Research on data-driven enhancements in plastic surgery shows that proper technical implementation can meaningfully affect online visibility.

 The MedicalBusiness schema should be your foundation.
 But don’t stop there.
-Layer in Physician schema for each surgeon, MedicalProcedure schema for your services, and don’t forget about Review schema to showcase those five-star ratings.
+Layer in Physician schema for each surgeon, MedicalProcedure schema for your services, and Review schema to display those five-star ratings.

 Here’s a basic example of what your schema might look like: